lbighetti/job_processor/README.md

 ### Responses

 The server can respond in two format: JSON and bash script in the form of text.
+The content will be negotiated via `Accept` header:

+- `Accept: application/json` will give out a json response.
+- `Accept: text/plain` will respond with the bash script in plain text.

 #### JSON